Two men arrested in Fayetteville robbery, beating

 FAYETTEVILLE -- Two men have been arrested after police say they robbed and pistol-whipped another man before dumping him along the side of a road in Johnson.

 The man told police he was robbed at a home in Fayetteville by several men who pistol-whipped him and hit him with the butt of an AR-style rifle.
-The men took about $7,000 and documents from the man, including his marriage license.
-After the man was beaten and robbed, he was put into the back seat of his car, driven to Johnson and dumped out, according to the report.
+The men took about $7,000 and a number of documents from the man, including his marriage license.
+According to the report, after the man was beaten and robbed he was put into the back seat of his car, driven to Jonson, and dumped out.
 The men then took the man's 2016 Nissan Murano.

 Police said the victim confirmed 731 W. Van Gogh Place was where the robbery and assault took place.
 A resident of 731 W. Van Gogh Place told police three men brought the victim to the home, struck him with guns and robbed him.
 Lawhorn was identified by the resident as one of the three men and police later identified Tellez as another of the three men.